rvajustin/c-sharp-9/README.md

 ## Other details
 Here are some of the other features of the new language version (I thought these were important enough to mention, but not compelling enough to warrant their own section)

 1. **Init-only setters**: You can now set a property to only be mutable at initialization using the `public PropName { get; init; }` syntax.
-You can even make use of this accessor by using the property intitializer syntax.
+You can even make use of this accessor by using the property initializer syntax.
 1. **New expressions**: You can be a bit less verbose with constructor calls when the type is known.
 Think of it like this: `Place place = new("Richmond, VA")`!
 1. **Top-level statements**: You no longer *have* to wrap you code in ```public static void Main(string[] args) { }```, because now C# supports top-level programs (to ease the burden of adoption).
 I don't see the need, but it's cool.
 The compiler will wrap the code you've written with the appropriate harness (if you're using async code it's smart enough to generate an async entry point behind the scenes).
-1. There has been a horde of small low-level programming enahcements (not my forte, mind you).
+1. There has been a horde of small low-level programming enhancements (not my forte, mind you).
 Be sure to check out native sized integers and performance and interop from [Microsoft's documentation](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-9)